diffblue/gitlab/doc/user/group/epics/manage_epics.md

 When you add an epic that's already linked to a parent epic, the link to its current parent is removed.

-Epics can contain multiple nested child epics, up to a total of seven levels deep.
+Epics can contain multiple nested child epics, up to a total of 7 levels deep.

-Maximum number of direct child epics is 100.
+The maximum number of direct child epics is 100.

 ### Add a child epic to an epic